dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 .. code-block::

-  distance: 1772.4
+  distance: 1843.51

 .. note::

-  Repeating this procedure with all 18 datasets produces a distribution of detector distances between about 1740 and 1810 mm.
-The median of that distribution is at 1762 mm, so we might use *that* value for further processing.
-  Of course it is much preferred if the detector distance is properly calibrated and stored along with the diffraction images!
+  It would be prudent to repeat this procedure with all 18 datasets, but for the purposes of this tutorial we will take this value and assume it is appropriate for the other data sets.
+In general, it is much preferred if the detector distance is properly calibrated and stored along with the diffraction images!

 We can now return to import with the correct detector distance, followed by the other steps to get back to the correctly indexed cell.
 We will skip the